markmlee/vibrotactile_localization/README.md

-# *"SonicBoom:"* : Contact Localization Using Array of Microphones
+# *SonicBoom:* : Contact Localization Using Array of Microphones

-SonicBoom, a holistic hardware and learning pipeline that enables contact localization through an array of contact microphones.
+SonicBoom is a holistic hardware and learning pipeline that enables contact localization through an array of contact microphones.
 While conventional sound source localization methods effectively triangulate sources in air, localization through solid media with irregular geometry and structure presents challenges that are difficult to model analytically.
 By leveraging relative features between microphones, SonicBoom achieves localization errors of 0.43cm for in-distribution interactions and maintains robust performance of 2.22cm error even with novel objects and contact conditions.

 Visit the [project website](https://iamlab-cmu.github.io/sonicboom/) for more information and videos.
 Our paper can be found [here](https://arxiv.org/abs/2412.09878).